emberjs/rfcs/text/0311-angle-bracket-invocation.md

 > [RFC #317](https://github.com/emberjs/rfcs/pull/317) propose to change the
 > block-passing syntax to `<@foo=>...</@foo>` to avoid this conflict.

-Notably, based on the rules laied out above, the following is perfectly legal:
+Notably, based on the rules laid out above, the following is perfectly legal:

 ```hbs
 {{!-- DON'T DO THIS --}}